 Pro Bono Honors Pledge Program

-Through the program, students pledge to complete a minimum of 75 hours of pro bono and community service projects at organizations working on behalf of low-income and underrepresented populations.
+Through the program, students pledge to complete a minimum of 75 hours of pro bono and community service projects at organizations working on behalf of low-income and underrepresented populations or for the public good.
 At least 50 hours of the pro bono work completed must be with an organization engaged primarily in law-related or legal work.
 However, students may complete up to 25 of their 75 hours in non-legal community service work.
-This allows first year students to participate immediately.
-Students who decide to pledge and participate in the program after their first year must complete all their 75 hours by doing law-related work.
+In general, in order to qualify, the work must:

 NEW YORK BAR REQUIREMENT

 On September 14, 2012, the New York State Court of Appeals adopted a new rule establishing a pro bono requirement that affects admission to the New York State bar.
 Effective January 1, 2013, all candidates who will be admitted to the NY bar after January 1, 2015, with the exception of admission on motion candidates, will need to fulfill the new pro bono requirement.
 Pursuant to 520.16 of the Rules of the Court of Appeals, applicants who successfully pass the NY bar examination must demonstrate that they have performed 50 hours of qualifying pro bono service prior to seeking admission to the NY bar.
 To learn more about the requirement, please visit the the information page of the New York State Unified Court System.